Shuboy742/AI-Travel-Agent/PRD.md

 ## 15. Conclusion

-This PRD outlines the comprehensive requirements for building an AI-powered travel agent platform using HTML/CSS/JS frontend and Node.js backend with Google Gemini AI integration.
+This PRD outlines the comprehensive requirements for building an AI-powered travel agent platform using HTML/CSS/JS frontend and Python FastAPI backend with Google Gemini AI integration.
 The project aims to revolutionize travel booking through intelligent conversational AI while maintaining high performance, security, and user experience standards.

 The success of this project depends on careful implementation of the AI integration, robust API management, and creating an intuitive user interface that makes travel planning effortless and enjoyable.